 The key is to make sure you are buying from a known brand: many top retailers like Macy’s, HSN, and QVC have their own marketplaces for bulk quantities of returns and overstock, while others leverage multi-seller marketplaces that have dedicated sections for apparel and accessories like B-Stock Supply.
 In the case of multi-seller marketplaces, be sure to use one that has a seller rating system, so you can trust you are buying from a reputable seller.

-An affordable (and efficient) way to secure product is by tapping into online auction marketplaces that sell affordable and name-brand returns and shelf pulls.
+An affordable (and efficient) way to buy apparel to resell on ThredUp is by tapping into online auction marketplaces that sell affordable and name-brand returns and shelf pulls.
 Purchasing through an online auction marketplace can be a great, cost-effective way to find inventory because you’ll see what others are bidding and never pay more than you want!

-It always pays to be detail oriented, especially when sourcing returned and overstock inventory.
-Ideally, you should be able to view a full manifest of the inventory, but that is not always available.
-The key is to make sure you have as much available detail on the merchandise as possible before you buy, including: a thorough description (including brand names), actual images of the inventory, lot size, condition codes, and shipping dimensions and costs.
+It always pays to be detail oriented, especially when purchasing returned and overstock inventory to resell.
+Ideally, you should be able to view a full manifest of the inventory you’re buying, but that is not always available.
+The key is to make sure you have as much available detail on the merchandise as possible before you buy, including: a thorough description (including brand names and sizes), actual images of the inventory, lot size, condition codes, and shipping dimensions and costs.

 Returned and overstock items can range from brand new with tags to light use to salvage condition.
 Because this merchandise is typically sold “as is,” be sure to familiarize yourself with each condition category, keeping in mind that different retailers may categorize the inventory differently.
 A credible seller or marketplace will have a dedicated ‘conditions’ section with thorough descriptions for each of the conditions.

 The better the condition of the item, the more you can sell it for.
-For example, new without tags will sell for slightly less that new with tags, while an item in its original packaging will fetch a higher price.
-You want to be sure you can still turn a profit when you break the bulk lots into individual items, so bid carefully.
+For example, new without tags will sell for slightly less than new with tags, while an item in its original packaging will fetch a higher price.
+You want to be sure you can still turn a profit when you break the bulk lots into individual items to resell on ThredUp, so bid carefully.

 Do you specialize in a specific brand or size?
 It’s important to have enough items to keep your followers coming back – and to attract new ones.
 By purchasing from a retailer’s B2B marketplace that sells pallet-size lots of name-brand apparel and accessories you’ll ensure a constant, dependable flow of inventory.